4n4ru/CI-PP3-FairyBot/README.md

 You can fork the repository by following these steps:
 1. Go to the GitHub repository
-2. Click on Fork button in the upper right hand corner
+2. Click on the Fork button in the upper right-hand corner

 You can clone the repository by following these steps:
 1. Go to the GitHub repository